 HP products are usually standard products with great build quality and specs.
 However, the x2 Detachable is anything but the premium in its name.
 While the performance is commendable, the screen and the audio levels just fail to impress.
 If you could get past that, this mini laptop can be a decent purchase as a backup laptop, especially when you are traveling.

 “Sometimes the best thing you can gift someone is belief”.
 The latest tag line from Lenovo seems to go beyond the mere aggressive marketing gimmicks and focuses on the smaller things in life.
-So, whether it is your son’s first computer or your own secondary system, the Lenovo Ideapad Miix 310 makes for an impressive customer choice.
+So, whether it is your teenager’s first laptop or your own secondary system, the Lenovo Ideapad Miix 310 makes for an impressive customer choice.

 The highlight of the mini laptop is obviously its stellar design.
 Looks can kill, and if this cute detachable laptop doesn’t steal your heart away, nothing will.
 There is a stylish edge around the laptop that makes the keyboard more pronounced.
 I could just forgive the cheap plastic feel that makes up the exterior of the laptop.